mriffaud/Building-a-Multi-Agent-Inventory-System-with-MCP-and-LangChain/README.md

 The orchestrator combines the structured prompt model of the previous clients with additional business logic for validation and synchronisation.
 It ensures that basket operations and warehouse inventory remain in sync.

+#### Watch It in Action
+Here’s a quick demo of the multi-agent system adding and removing items from the basket while updating warehouse inventory in real time:

 ## Why This Architecture Works?